dalong0514/readnotes/20200106计算原文/2020082PHP-Objects-Patterns-and-Practice/2020082PHP-Objects-Patterns-0701.md

 It is significant that this definition (which applies to architectural problems and solutions) begins with the problem and its wider setting, and then proceeds to a solution.
 There has been some criticism in recent years that design patterns have been overused, especially by inexperienced programmers.
 This is often a sign that solutions have been applied where the problem and context are not present.
 Patterns are more than a particular organization of classes and objects, cooperating in a particular way.
 Patterns are structured to define the conditions in which solutions should be applied and to discuss the effects of the solution.

-158

-Chapter 7 ■ What are Design patterns?
-Why Use them?

 In this book, I will focus on a particularly influential strand in the patterns field: the form described in Design Patterns: Elements of Reusable Object-Oriented Software by the Gang of Four (Addison-Wesley Professional, 1995).
 It concentrates on patterns in object-oriented software development and inscribes some of the classic patterns that are present in most modern object-oriented projects.

 The Gang of Four book is important because it inscribes key patterns, but also because it describes the